-There is a large population of Palestinian refugees living in Syria, who are particularly vulnerable to conflict.
+There is a large population of Palestinian refugees living in Syria and the region, who are particularly vulnerable to conflict.
 UK funding is supporting UNRWA in their work with Palestinian refugees affected by the violence.
-This funding will provide support for over 100,000 Palestinian refugees in Syria, including food parcels and relief items such as blankets and hygiene packs.
+This funding will provide support for over 350,000 Palestinian refugees in Syria, Lebanon and Jordan, including food parcels and relief items such as blankets and hygiene packs.